txominvs/AI-ML-Engineer-Coursera/2 Keras Deep Learning/keras_notes.md

 - Node: neuron
 - Dense network: every node is connected to all nodes in the previous and next layers
 ## Why they took off now
-- Advancements (ReLU functions), more data available (avoids overfitting), greater computing power
+- Advancements (vanishing gradient problem and ReLU), more data available (avoids overfitting), greater computing power
 ## Types and architectures of Neural Networks
 - Shallow: one or few hidden layer
 - Deep: many hidden layers & neurons in each layer